 Thank you for welcoming us into your community.

-Incidentally, Congratulations to Ryan Caggiano, Michael Dudley, Jennifer Reed, and Steve Sprague.
+Incidentally, congratulations to Ryan McMillan, Jennifer Simpson, Sydney Hart, and Lauren Brown.
 They completed the survey and had their names chosen to receive Utah Beer News prize packs.

-The prize packs included a gift card to Slackwater Pizzeria & Pub, a gift card to each winner’s favorite brewery, as listed on the survey (two mentioned Fisher, one T.F., and one Roosters), a piece of brewery merchandise, and a beer review logbook.
+The prize packs included a gift card to Slackwater Pizzeria & Pub, a gift card to each winner’s favorite brewery, a piece of brewery merchandise, and a Guide to Craft Beer book from the Brewers Association.

 Are You Subscribed?